 - You happened to be in the wrong place at the wrong time, and are not guilty of the charges against you;

 - There was no valid warrant in place when the police searched your home or vehicle;

 - You were unaware of the presence of drugs; or

 - You are the victim of entrapment by law enforcement.

 For a free legal consultation with a phencyclidine lawyer serving Sarasota, call 941-444-4444

 How Criminal Defense Attorneys at The Law Place Attorneys can help you

 If you have been charged with Trafficking in Phencyclidine, you must take these charges very seriously.
 If convicted, you could spend many years in prison and be sentenced to huge fines.
 Once out of prison, you will still face consequences from your conviction for Trafficking in Phencyclidine in the form of difficulty finding a job or a home to rent, difficulty obtaining a professional license and an inability obtaining a government student loan.
 Serious criminal offenses such as drug trafficking are fully prosecuted to the extent possible in the state of Florida, so don’t minimize the serious nature of your charges.
-For all these reasons, it is imperative that you contact an experienced criminal defense attorney from The Law Place immediately.
+For all these reasons, it is imperative that you contact an experienced criminal defense attorney in Sarasota from The Law Place immediately.
 Call 941-444-4444 today for a FREE consultation.